IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 The ``SplitSchema`` defines two endpoints, ``lock`` and ``unlock``.
 Each endpoint declaration contains the endpoint's name and its type.
 Note that ``SplitData`` has two ``PubKeyHash`` fields for the recipients, whereas the endpoint has two ``Wallet`` fields (the wallet type is used in the Playground as the identity of a simulated agent).
-We are going to convert the wallet values to their corresponding public key hashes in the ``Split`` app.
+You are going to convert the wallet values to their corresponding public key hashes in the ``Split`` app.
 That way, the user can simply identify the recipient by a number and doesn't have to enter a public key into a text box.
 This type of conversion from a nickname to a unique identifier is a common task for Plutus apps.